 McGuirl’s big second half lifts Kansas State past Oklahoma

-MANHATTAN, Kan.
-(AP) Mike McGuirl scored 19 points, hitting three straight 3's in the final minutes, and Kansas State took down No. 7 Oklahoma 62-57 on Tuesday night.
+MANHATTAN, Kan. — Mike McGuirl scored 19 points, hitting three straight 3’s in the final minutes, and Kansas State took down No. 7 Oklahoma 62-57 on Tuesday night.

-''I like to let it fly and I thought I was shooting well so I trusted myself,'' McGuirl said. ''The shots were able to fall and I just believed.''

-Davion Bradford scored 13 points and DaJuan Gordon had 11 which helped Kansas State beat a top 10 opponent at home for the first time in three years - beating then No. 4 Oklahoma.
+Davion Bradford scored 13 points and DaJuan Gordon had 11 as Kansas State beat a top 10 opponent at home for the first time in three years – beating then No. 4 Oklahoma.

-''I told our guys we want to be the top story on SportsCenter tonight,'' Kansas State coach Bruce Weber said. ''If Mike is not, he's got to be up there.''
+It’s the Wildcats’ second straight win and first at home in Big 12 play this season.

-The loss is the ninth straight in Manhattan for Oklahoma dating back to 2013, but just their first loss to a team with a losing record this season.
+The loss is the ninth straight in Manhattan for Oklahoma dating back to 2013.

-''This group has done a great job of taking care of business, but unfortunately it may take this loss to make us better,'' Oklahoma coach Lon Kruger said. ''This conference is tough because if you don't come to play every night, you'll lose.''

-Late in the second half Reaves scored 10 straight points, but was the only Sooner to make a field goal in the final 10 minutes of the game.
-He sat the majority of the first half with two fouls - one was a technical.
+Reaves took over late in the second half scoring 10 straight points, but was the only Sooner to make a field goal in the final 10 minutes of the game.
+He sat the majority of the first half with two fouls – one was a technical.

 Both teams shot 39% while Kansas State went 7 of 27 from 3 and the Sooners were 4 of 20.